idelem/linkedlists/readme.md

 - [x] link and title spacing on editing
 - [ ] remove delete confirmation
 - [x] remove `.edit-mode` on dropping
+- [ ] make add list button sticky, and scroll to the right most on clicking

 new features